Rescyy/LFAF/reports/Lab2report.md

 ## Theory

-There are two key concepts that had to be studied for this laboratory work: regular grammar and finite automata.
-These concepts are strongly related to each other, they both can produce the same thing, and they can be derived one from another.

-The Regular Grammar is defined as follows:

-Let:
-V_N be the set of non-terminal symbols
-V_T be the set of terminal symbols
-P be the set of production rules

-Grammar by definition can have different Chomsky Types, there being 4 types labeled as 0,1,2 and 3.
-Type 0:
+Finite Automata and Regular Grammars are two strongly related concepts.
+They can be converted from one to another.
+There are 4 types of grammars, called Chomsky Types, which describe the limitations they have:

+__Type 0__
 Any form of string conversion.
-Type 1:
+__Type 1__
-Conditional string conversion, can't convert to empty string.
+The condition string can have more than one character.
+Can't convert to empty string.
-Type 2:
-Has to have one non-terminal char in the condition string, can convert in any type of string.
-Type 3:
+__Type 2__
+The condition string has only one non-terminal character.
+Can convert into any configuration of strings made from non-terminals and terminals.
+__Type 3__
-Can convert in only the strings of form T,TN or T,NT, where T is in V_T and N is in V_N.
+The condition string has only one non-terminal character.
+Can convert to strings of form T, TN or T, NT, where T are terminals and N are non-terminals.

-The Finite Automaton is defined as follows:

-Let:
-Q be the set of all possible states
-Σ be the alphabet
-δ be the transition function
-q0 be the initial state
-F be the set of final states
+Only a grammar of type 3 can be converted to a Finite Automaton and vice-versa.
 Finite Automata can be deterministic or non-deterministic.
 If from a state, using one character, we can transition to two or more different states, then the finite automaton is regarded as non-deterministic.
 It is possible to convert a non-deterministic finite automaton to a deterministic through the use of an algorithm.

 ## Objectives: